ibm-cloud-docs/solution-tutorials/serverless-github-traffic-analytics.md

 3. Click on the **Authentication Settings** tab in the same dialog.
 In **Add web redirect URLs** enter the **url** of your application + `/redirect_uri`, for example `https://ghstats-app.56ab78cd90ef.us-south.codeengine.appdomain.cloud/redirect_uri`.

    For testing the app locally, the redirect URL is `http://127.0.0.1:5000/redirect_uri`.
 You can configure multiple redirect URLs.
+In order to test the app locally, copy **.env.local.template** to **.env**, adapt it and start the app using `python3 ghstats.py`.
    {:tip}

 4. In the menu on the left, expand **Cloud Directory** and click on **Users**.
 It opens the list of users in the Cloud Directory.
 Click on the **Create User** button to add yourself as the first user.
 You are now done configuring the {{site.data.keyword.appid_short}} service.